The course takes participants through the suite of mechanical properties required for design of aircraft using carbon fibre laminates.

 Speakers

-Emeritus Professor Phil Irving - Formerly Head of Damage Tolerance Group at Cranfield, Phil has been teaching, researching and publishing in the field of fatigue, structural integrity and damage tolerance in aircraft structures, both in industry and academia for the past 30 years.
-His research and teaching work has been with both metallic and polymer composite aircraft, and has investigated damage tolerance capability in both materials.
+Professor Phil Irving - is the Emeritus Professor and formerly Civil Aviation Authority (CAA) sponsored Chair in Damage Tolerance and Professor of Structural Integrity at Cranfield University.
+Phil has been teaching, researching and publishing in the field of fatigue, structural integrity and damage tolerance in aircraft structures, both in industry and academia for the past 50 years.
+His research and teaching work has been with both metallic and polymer composite aircraft and has investigated damage tolerance capability in both materials.

 Concessions